Responsive Ad Slot

 Raquel Amador, community education manager of the NGO Equal Justice Hong Kong, said in cases such as these, those under arrest should remain silent and insist on being allowed to call friends or relatives or even the Consulate for help.

-Barrister Johnson Kwok, who had worked pro bono on several cases involving domestic helpers, said it is difficult to get bail for cases that involve receiving parcels “because it cannot be disputed that the parcel is in your possession at some point.”
+Barrister Jonathan Kwok, who had worked pro bono on several cases involving domestic helpers, said it is difficult to get bail for cases that involve receiving parcels “because it cannot be disputed that the parcel is in your possession at some point.”

 “You need to wait for the trial before you can explain your side to the jury,” he said.